CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Repairing

-Most metal repairs in Catacylsm simply use a welder with the associated fuel costs and an amount of a similar material, representing cutting and replacing or layering new material over old.
-While this is high abstracted, we don't have a more detailed repair model.
+Most metal repairs in Cataclysm simply use a welder with the associated fuel costs and an amount of a similar material, representing cutting and replacing or layering new material over old.
+While this is highly abstracted, we don't have a more detailed repair model.
 For mild, medium, and high steel, this is sufficient.
 Case hardened steel should properly be re-cased after a repair, which is difficult to manage IRL and often it would be easier to reforge the item.
 Tempered steel can be welded, but is a much more complicated process: the metal must be heated to the temperature it was tempered at, the new material added, then the entire area is wrapped in insulation for equal cooling.
 To this effect, an insulated welding blanket has been added, allowing the wrapped metal to evenly cool.
 However, the repair time for this process is greatly condensed as the cooling process alone can take hours.